 The shaman bolstered his chest, touting, “I do not falter!
 I came for help.”

-Maka’s body glowed brighter and brighter until she was lost in the brilliance, breaking into a thousand sparkling lights, dissipating into the night.
+Maka stopped speaking.
+Her body glowed brighter and brighter until she was lost in the brilliance, splintering into a thousand sparkling lights, dissipating into the night.